-POLS 602-3 Canadian Public Policy Systematic examination of current policy issues with particular attention to topics related to communications,
+POLS 602-3 Canadian Public Policy Systematic examination of current policy issues with particular attention to topics related to communications, transportation, technology and BC's position in Canada.

 POLS 603-3 Social and Health Policy and

 Administration The evolution of social and health services in Canada in a comparative context.
 The provision of public services, federal-provincial relations and the development of community health and social services.